Client D was born in 1997. He suffered neglect and physical abuse with a suggestion of sexual abuse during his childhood.

 It was alleged that the Local Authority were negligent and/or in breach of duty and/or in breach of the Human Rights Act in that the local Social Services department should have intervened to remove Client D from his parents care.
 Had they done this he would have been spared the majority of the abuse that he suffered.

-Farleys accepted instructions initially from the Official Solicitor who acted as Litigation Friend to the Claimant and thereafter from the Claimant in person when he reached 18 years of age.
+Farleys accepted instructions initially from the Official Solicitor who acted as Litigation Friend to Client D and thereafter from Client D in person when he reached 18 years of age.

 Leave was obtained from the Court to obtain documents that were relevant to the care from Care Proceedings and the Claimants Social Services records were also obtained and fully reviewed.

 On the basis of these documents Farleys contended that Client D had a strong case that he should have been removed from his parents care.

 After protracted negotiation with the Local Authority it was eventually accepted that he should have been removed at the age of two years and that he would either then have been adopted or placed with long term foster parents.

 The claim therefore revolved around the difference between the outcome for Client D based on the eight/nine years of avoidable neglect and abuse as opposed to the stable home and stable upbringing he should have enjoyed.

 Causation was difficult.
 There were suggestions that Client D had suffered various other unrelated incidents in his life that would have contributed to future psychiatric problems.